 WinExplorer View (WinExplorerView class)

-Displays records using one of seven styles supported by MS Windows Explorer - Small, Medium, Large, Extra Large, List, Tiles, and Content.
+Displays records using one of seven styles supported by Microsoft Windows Explorer — Small, Medium, Large, Extra Large, List, Tiles, and Content.
 Supports HTML-CSS templates that allow you to override the default data presentation in these styles.

 Tile View (TileView class)

 Displays records as read-only tiles, using one of the following layout modes: default (standard table layout), list (tiles have no space between them) and Kanban.
 This View provides the Tile Template feature, which helps you arrange fields relative to other fields, specify absolute or relative field display bounds, etc.

 When you drop a GridControl onto the form at design time (or when you create this control in code), it is created with an embedded GridView - a View that presents underlying data as a two-dimensional table.